Product Knowledge

 Disclaimer

-The statements made regarding these products have not been evaluated by the Food and Drug Administration.
-The efficacy of these products has not been confirmed by FDA-approved research.
-These products are not intended to diagnose, treat, cure or prevent any disease.
-All information presented here is not meant as a substitute for or alternative to information from healthcare practitioners.
-Please consult your healthcare professional about potential interactions or other possible complications before using any product.
-The Federal Food, Drug and Cosmetic Act requires this notice.
+Disclaimer: The statements made regarding these products have not been evaluated by the U.S. Food and Drug Administration (FDA).
+The efficacy of these products has not been confirmed through FDA-approved research.
+These products are not intended to diagnose, treat, cure, or prevent any disease.
+All information provided on this website is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
+Always consult your healthcare provider regarding potential interactions or other medical concerns before using any product.
+This notice is provided in accordance with the Federal Food, Drug, and Cosmetic Act.